Food Safety

 Required Emphasis Area Courses (18 credit hours)

 This web-based course will provide an appreciation of the need for sanitation in food processing and increase the students' knowledge of sanitary techniques.
 Topics will include contamination sources, plant and equipment design, cleaners and sanitizers, HACCP, and food biosecurity.
 Also covered will be considerations in selecting, establishing and maintaining a sanitation program.
-Prerequisite: General Microbiology or Food Microbiology; General Chemistry.
+An understanding of general microbiology and chemistry principles is expected for this course.
 Offered summer semester of even years.
-Instructor: Kristen Gibson.

 Required Statistics Courses (3 credit hours)